Elena Humeniuk

 This way, you may start your new project immediately with everything you need.

 Analytics can be challenging to grasp.
-That is why, whenever feasible, everything should be visually represented.
+That is why, another Microsoft Planner tips are that whenever feasible, everything should be visually represented.

 Microsoft Planner features help you to convert large amounts of data into charts.
 These charts are visually informative and make it simple to track project progress.